djepar/CoursGenInfo/Programmation/Rust/doc-rust-lang.md

 You can compile the program and give the executable to someone else and they can run it without having to install Rust

 ## Hello, Cargo!
 Creating a cargo projects
-        $ cargo new hello_cargo
+`$ cargo new hello_cargo`
-        $cd hello_cargo
+`$cd hello_cargo`

-    List of files created by this command
+List of files created by `cargo new`
-        A src Directory
+- A src Directory
-            With a main.rs
+  - main.rs
-        a Cargo.toml
+  - Cargo.toml
-        It has created also a git repository with a .gitignore files To override the behavior : cargo new --vcs=git A TOML format
+- It has created also a git repository with a .gitignore files
+  - To override the behavior : cargo new --vcs=git
+- A TOML format
-            Tom's Obvious Minimal language
+  - Tom's Obvious Minimal language
-            first line : the package
+    - first line : the package
-            then we see the name the version and the edition Finaly we will see the dependencies
+    - then we see the name the version and the edition
+    - Finaly we will see the dependencies
-        The top-level project Directory
+- The top-level project Directory
-            Readme files
+  - Readme files
-            License information
+  - License information
-            TOML files
+  - TOML files

-    Building and running a cargo project
+## Building and running a cargo project
-        $ cargo build
-            to create an executable
+To create an executable : `$ cargo build`
     The executable is in the debug
     to run it only write  the name of the files Windows
             $ hello_cargo.exe
         LinMac
             $ hello_cargo
         All in one command
             $ cargo run
 Cargo lock
     Files at the top level
         This files keeps traks of the exacts versions of dependencies This files is always update automaticaly by cargo.
 $ cargo check
     A command that quickly checks if the code is compiling without creating an executable
 $ cargo -- release
     Will create an executable in target/release instand of target/Building

 # Chapter 2 : Programming a guessing game
     Setting up
         cargo new guessing_game